 Kane County remains actively involved with the Illinois Sex Offender Management Board (SOMB), which began in 2001.
 Kane County continues to experience a growing number of offenders convicted of Failure to Register as a Sex Offender, including those who have served prison sentences for their original sex offense conviction, and are failing to continue to register correctly upon release from parole.
-We anticipate that as registration mandates continue to increase and change we will continue to see an increase in the number of clients supervised for this offense, which will likely mean we'll need to modify how we approach supervision for these individuals.
+We anticipate that as registration mandates continue to increase and change we will continue to see an increase in the clients supervised for this offense, which will likely mean we'll need to modify how we supervise for these individuals.

-Specialized Probation Services (SPS) Program - The Intensive Probation Supervision Program was no longer offered as a sentencing option to the Court beginning in September 2015 as the program approach was not evidence based.
+Specialized Probation Services (SPS) Program - The Intensive Probation Supervision Program was no longer offered as a sentencing option to the Court beginning in September 2015 as the program approach was not evidence-based.
 A new program for high risk/high need clients was developed based on the approach used in the Adult Redeploy (ARI) to decrease the number of clients sentenced to the Illinois Department of Corrections based on technical violations.
 After the end of the ARI grant, services continued under the Specialized Probation Services (SPS) unit.
 The focus of Specialized Probation Services is to offer wraparound services to clients who have a pattern of non-compliance with their probation terms with the goal for the client to remain in the community and complete their probation.

-Domestic Violence (DV) Program - The Court Services Domestic Violence Program was implemented in 1998 to work with adult offenders.
-This program provides more intensive supervision for high risk domestic violence cases.
-The officer maintains contact with the victim of the domestic abuse to ensure the victim's safety and provide brokerage to victim services.
-Clients that complete treatment in an expeditious manner may be transitioned to a regular caseload for the remainder of their probation term.
+Domestic Violence (DV) Program - The Court Services Domestic Violence Program was implemented in 1998 to provide more intensive supervision for high-risk adult domestic batterers.
+This program maintains contact with the victim of the domestic abuse to ensure their safety and provide brokerage to victim services.
+Clients that complete treatment in an expeditious manner may be transitioned to a regular caseload.

-DRUG REHABILITATION COURT (DRC) - The Kane County Drug Rehabilitation Court (KCDRC) is currently in its 19th year of existence.
-To-date, KCDRC has graduated 861 participants from the program.
-Graduations are held twice a year, in May and October.
-There were twenty-seven participants that graduated from the program in 2019.
+Drug Rehabilitation Court (DRC) - The Kane County Drug Rehabilitation Court (KCDRC) is currently in its 21th year of existence.
+To-date, KCDRC has graduated 897 participants from the program.
+Graduations are held in May and October.
+There were eighteen participants that graduated in 2021.
 Judge Marmarie Kostelny is the Presiding Judge of the Kane County Drug Rehabilitation Court.
-In 2017, the court was awarded a three year federal grant from the Bureau of Justice Assistance (BJA) in the amount of \$400,000.
+In 2020, the court was awarded a three-year federal grant from the Bureau of Justice Assistance (BJA) in the amount of \$500,000.
 KCDRC partnered with three local treatment providers, Gateway Foundation, Abraxas Woodridge and LSSI Elgin to pay for residential treatment stays in full.
-In 2019, forty-two participants were placed in residential treatment under the grant, which allowed participants to enter treatment while their motivation was high.
-In addition, the grant will assist Court Services with funding for expanded drug testing on KCDRC participants, assistance with sober living, as well as training for members for the KCDRC team.
+In 2021, seventeen participants were placed in residential treatment under the grant, which allowed participants to enter treatment while their motivation was high.
+In addition, the grant will assist participants with sober living, medically assisted treatment as well as training for members for the KCDRC team.